TagSoup/tagsoup.github.com/source/_posts/2012-03-09-i-see-you-getusermedia.markdown

 };
 ```

-Easy Peasy, set up an click event on the Take Picture button.
-It will run the conputeSize() function, and then draw our screen shot from the video aka our camer feed.
+Easy Peasy.
+Set up an click event on the "Take Picture" button.
+It will run the conputeSize() function, and then draw our screen shot from the video (aka our camera feed) onto our canvas element.

-Now here comes the important part, everything else was basically set up for this:
+Now here comes the important part, everything else was basically for setting this up:

 ```javascript
 window.addEventListener('DOMContentLoaded', function() {